-Analysis involves the examination of complex information in order to ascertain what has happened (or is about to happen), what it mean, and what should be done about it.
+Analysis involves the examination of complex information in order to ascertain what has happened (or is about to happen), what it means, and what should be done about it.
 The fundamental forms of analysis are: deduction, induction, pattern recognition, and trend analysis.

 Automatic indexing uses a program to select words or phrases to identify content.
 It often employs several indexing languages (such as a classification scheme, natural language, a controlled vocabulary, a standard industry code, or a country code).

 Boolean logic refers to an algebraic system in which all values are reduced to TRUE or FALSE (that is, 1 or 0 in the binary system), and thus forms the basis for all electronic computing.
 In the context of information retrieval, Boolean operators may be used for manipulating search terms or to represent relationships between entities.
-The operators most frequently use are: AND (the logical product), OR (the logical sum), and NOT (the logical difference).
+The operators most frequently used are: AND (the logical product), OR (the logical sum), and NOT (the logical difference).
 The AND operator is used to retrieve documents that contain all the chosen search terms, no matter where they appear in the document.
 Increasing the number of terms helps to narrow the search.
 The OR operator will retrieve documents that contain at least one of the search terms.
 The use of additional terms will broaden the search.
 The NOT operator is used to exclude from the results any documents which contain the specified term or terms; thus narrowing the search.
 Search results may be graphically represented by using a Venn diagram.
-The terms is derived from the British mathematician George Boole (1815-1864), who devised the original system.
+The terms are derived from the British mathematician George Boole (1815-1864), who devised the original system.

 A browser is a client software program that is used to identify and locate various kinds of Internet resources.

 A Business environment encompasses all those factors that affect a company’s operations; including customers, competitors, suppliers, distributors, industry trends, substitutes, regulations, government developments.
-It may also be referred to as Operating environment.
+It may also be referred to as an Operating environment.

 Business Intelligence (BI)

 Business Intelligence is concerned with information technology solutions for transforming the output from large data collections into intelligence; usually through the integration of sales, marketing, servicing, and support operations.
-It covers such activities as customer relationship management, enterprise resource planning and ecommerce using data mining techniques.
+It covers such activities as customer relationship management, enterprise resource planning and eCommerce using data mining techniques.
 Those people involved in business intelligence tend to regard it as one aspect of Knowledge Management.
 Systems based on business intelligence software were formerly known as Executive enterprise reporting, Intelligence Analysis, Market Intelligence, Strategic early warning, Technological Intelligence.

 Community of practice (CoP)

 A Community of Practice is an informal, self-organizing, interactive group that develops in response to a specific, work-related activity, subject, practice, or problem of mutual interest.
 Membership is determined by participation and may transcend hierarchical and organizational boundaries.
 It provides a means for developing best practices or solutions to problems through communication, that is, through participation in the exchange of information and the creation of knowledge.
 A community of practice may use a variety of media for this purpose, including face-to-face meetings, reports, email, instant messaging, collaborative workspaces, and intranets.
 Communities of practice can sometimes make a major contribution to social capital in organizations.
-A CoP may sometime be called a Community of purpose or commitment, and a large, geographically dispersed community is often referred to as a Network of practice.
+A CoP may sometimes be called a Community of purpose or commitment, and a large, geographically dispersed community is often referred to as a Network of practice.

 Competitive Intelligence (CI)

-Competitive Intelligence is a systematic and ethical programme for gathering, analyzing, and managing any combination of data, information, and knowledge concerning the business environment in which a company operates that, when acted upon, will confer a singificant competitive advantage or enable sound decisions to be made.
+Competitive Intelligence is a systematic and ethical programme for gathering, analyzing, and managing any combination of data, information, and knowledge concerning the business environment in which a company operates that, when acted upon, will confer a significant competitive advantage or enable sound decisions to be made.
 Its primary role is strategic early warning.

 Competitive monitoring is intended to gain early warning through regular, frequent, and proactive monitoring and reporting of changes and trends in your business environment.
 These changes may stimulate more intensive research or call for the use of more sophisticated analytical techniques.
 When confined to competitors it is known as Competitor activity tracking.

-Competitor is any organization that offers the same, a similar, or a substitute product or service in the field of endeavor in which a company operates.
+A competitor is any organization that offers the same, a similar, or a substitute product or service in the field of endeavor in which a company operates.

 Corporate security aims at protecting knowledge assets, whether in the form of physical entities or intellectual (tangible and intangible) property.